 So, we conducted a controlled experiment.
-The skilltree version was employed as baseline as it has not been suspected of leading to addictive effects in literature.
-The research question that was guiding this experiment is:
+The skill tree version was employed as a baseline as it has not been suspected of leading to addictive effects in literature.
+The research question that guided this experiment is:

-Both game versions were testes by independent groups.
+Both game versions were tested by independent groups.

 After completing the game, users filled out the Game Engagement Questionnaire (GEQ) .
 It consists of 19 items arranged in difficulty order, with the easiest to agree with at the bottom of the table.
-Each item is corresponding to a psychological construct, as shown below:
+Each item corresponds to a psychological construct, as shown below:

 The Game Engagement Questionnaire was translated into German.

 61 users participated (45 male, 13 female, 0 diverse).
-We excluded three participants, because they took too long to finish the questionnaire in a reliable manner.
-58 participants remained (13 female, 45 male) that ranged from 15 to 39 years.
+We excluded three participants because they took too long to complete the questionnaire in a reliable manner.
+The remaining 58 participants (13 females and 45 males) ranged in age from 15 to 39 years.

-Reliability tests for all GEQ items of the loot box version resulted in an α = 0.73, while the skilltree version resulted in α = 0.77.
-Both group’s values are considered acceptable, with Cronbach’s-alpha values above 0.7.
+Reliability tests for all GEQ items in the loot box version resulted in an of 0.73, while those in the skill tree version resulted in an of 0.77.
+Both groups' values are considered acceptable, with Cronbach's alpha values above 0.7.

 Also, Shapiro-Wilk normality tests have been performed (Absorption: Lootbox (L) = 0.759, Skilltree (S) = 0.507; Flow: L = 0.493, S = 0.110; Presence L = 0.203, S = 0.532).
 To further prove or disprove homogeneity of variances, Levene’s f-test has been calculated for each construct (Absorption α = 0.369, Flow α = 0.686, Presence α = 0.545).

-Two find out whether there are differences in the perceived Game Engagement, we conducted two sample t-tests for equal variances for the constructs Absorption, Flow and Presence.
-For the construct Immersion, we chose the Wilcoxon-test for non-parametric independent samples.
+To find out whether there are differences in the perceived level of game engagement, we conducted two sample t-tests for equal variances for the constructs absorption, flow, and presence.
+We chose the Wilcoxon-test for non-parametric independent samples for the construct Immersion.

-As the results in the above table show, all measured results are insignificant, due to being above the threshold of α = 0.05.
+As the results in the preceding table show, all measured results are insignificant because they exceed the = 0.05 threshold.
 This therefore leads to insignificant results for all constructs.

-In this study, loot boxes on their own, isolated from monetary practices, do not provide a more engaging experience for players, compared to the baseline skilltree.
+In this study, loot boxes on their own, isolated from monetary practices, did not provide a more engaging experience for players compared to the baseline skill tree.

-Real-world currency investments could lead to a higher Game Engagement, as stated by Larche et al. .
-We didn’t/couldn’t account for that.
-Further research is advised to find out if there’s a difference between paid and free loot boxes in terms of Game Engagement.
+Real-world currency investments could lead to higher game engagement, as stated by Larche et al. .
+We didn't or couldn't account for that.
+Further research is advised to find out if there’s a difference between paid and free loot boxes in terms of player engagement.

-Players are more likely to increase investments into loot boxes, if they can forsee some return of investment (in rare in-game items) .
+Players are more likely to increase their investments in loot boxes if they can see some return on their investment (in rare in-game items) .
 The concept of value integration of gainable items was not integrated in this study.

-Many video games detach progression off of loot boxes, dropping only cosmetic, not gameplay altering, items.
-Thus, future studies might look into changes between loot boxes yielding cosmetic and essential items.
-It is also questionable whether the approach of using loot boxes as a progression system is the way to go.
+Many video games detach progression from loot boxes, dropping only cosmetic, not gameplay-altering, items.
+Thus, future studies might look into the differences between loot boxes yielding cosmetic and essential items.
+It is also questionable whether the approach of using loot boxes as a progression system is the right way to go.

 It might be important to justify the experimental design better than we did.

-Please note that this blog-entry aims at increasing your interest in this topic.
-A lot of design decisions made developing the game and the study itself are questionable.
+Please note that this blog entry aims to increase your interest in this topic.
+A lot of the design decisions made in developing the game and the study itself are questionable.